6/4 As A Percentage

 Understanding percentages extends beyond simple conversions.
 Calculating percentage increase or decrease requires additional steps.

 Percentage Increase: This calculates the increase relative to the original value.
-For instance, if a value increases from 100 to 150, the percentage increase is calculated as follows:
+To give you an idea, if a value increases from 100 to 150, the percentage increase is calculated as follows:

 (150 - 100) / 100 x 100% = 50%